csc-training/elements-of-hpc/intro/how-hpc-has-changed-the-world.md

 # How high performance computing has changed the world

-Supercomputers are nowadays important tool for multitude of scientific problems.
+Supercomputers are nowadays important tools for a multitude of scientific problems.
 In this article we will discuss different paradigms of science, and the role supercomputers have in them.